Everyone Experiences Stress and Anxiety

 Other forms of anxiety that are less acute but often just as debilitating, such as chronic worry, involve symptoms similar to the “fight or flight” symptoms of panic attacks.
 However, in these cases, it is as if the body is saying something dangerous is going to happen sometime in the future… so watch out!”
 The differences between the two are the intensity of the response and the context in which it is triggered.

 For this discussion will refer to all anxiety symptoms as being related to the “fight or flight” response.
 The most common anxiety symptoms are listed below.
-Take a minute to explore the list, and then write down the ones that apply to you.

 Anxiety is as vital to our survival as hunger and thirst.